 Much like Eumenius standing before the governor, this post has been a panegyric for the humanities in our schools and in our lives.
 In the same manner that Roman students living in Gaul could be transported to the furthest reaches of the known world via a map that stood in the portico of their school, we too can allow everyone unprecedented access to the landscapes of the past through a digital medium.
 The difference is, while the students of the late Roman school could only view the map, today’s students can explore, interact with and contribute to the map.

-Sarah E. Bond will be an assistant professor of classics at the University of Iowa in the Fall.
-She was previously an assistant professor of history at Marquette University.
+Sarah E. Bond is an assistant professor of classics at the University of Iowa.
 She specializes in Roman law, epigraphy, Late Antiquity and Digital Humanities.
 She is currently a contributor to the U.S. Epigraphy Project (Brown University), a reviewer for the Pleiades project and principal investigator for her own digital project, which concerns cataloguing and mapping Roman voluntary associations.
 Her manuscript is currently under review, and concerns unseemly tradesmen in the Roman empire between the Republic and Late Antiquity.
 Follow her on Twitter @SarahEBond.